krzysk1/c18s/README.md

 1. Unzip file and move the folder "c18s" to C:\Users\~\Documents\Aerofly FS4\aircraft.

-There is extra livery in 'liveries/Sarda' folder.
+There is extra livery in 'sarda' folder.
 This Beechcraft 18 (ex-USAAF) of Italian 'Alisarda' operated during 1964 from Olbia's airport  (Sardinia, Italy).

 Repaint kit and other resources are available here: https://github.com/FGMEMBERS/Beechcraft-C18S